brenns10/brennan.io/_drafts/whats-an-internet.md

 so we typically treat the Internet as an ogre.
 Or an onion.
 Or maybe a parfait.
 The point is, it has layers.
 These layers serve as "levels of abstraction".
-Abstraction is a big word that gets thrown around a lot in the computer world.
-It's pretty darn important.
+Abstraction is a big word that gets thrown around a lot in the computer world, and it's pretty darn important.
 It simply means, "getting rid of the little details to focus on the big picture."
 You probably do it all the time.
 When you tell somebody how to get to your house, you don't instruct them to stop at each stop light, or what gear to use as they drive.
 You probably